caitecoll/alexa_connect2017/README.md

 ### Invocation Name

 The most basic way of invoking a skill is simply using its invocation name.
-In this tutorial, our skill's invocation name is TechEmpathy.
-Simply stating the invocation name without specifying any action is known as a ```Launch Request``` and can be called by saying things such as, ```Alexa, launch TechEmpathy.```
+In this tutorial, our skill's invocation name is TechStories.
+Simply stating the invocation name without specifying any action is known as a ```Launch Request``` and can be called by saying things such as, ```Alexa, launch TechStories.```

 The skill will then respond, prompting the user to request a specific action, known as an intent.

-We can also combine  invocation name for our skill is ```TechEmpathy```

 ### Intents